The Fox Bar & Cocktail Club

 1115 Porter Rd., East Nashville

 Our favorite breakfast spot in the city is found in East Nashville, at Café Roze.
-Grab a seat at the long marble bar and settle in for a crazy good avocado shake (made with kale, banana, almond milk, and bee pollen) before a bowl of savory oats, served with a poached egg, mustard greens, and roasted shiitake mushrooms.
+Grab a seat at the long marble bar and settle in for a crazy good mango smoothie or a bowl of savory oats, served with a poached egg, mustard greens, and roasted shiitake mushrooms.
 The space itself is light-filled and cheerful, and it’s an ideal place to start the day.

 1115 Porter Rd., East Nashville